naveen-ds-stack/Retail-Revenue-Loyalty-Segmentation/README.md

 3. Run all cells in sequence to reproduce cleaning and feature engineering

 **SQL Analysis**
-1. Create the database and customer table in PostgreSQL
+1. Create the database and customer table in MySQL
 2. Load the cleaned dataset exported from the Python notebook
 3. Run queries from `customer_shopping_behavior_sql_queries.sql`